lightstep/lightstep-tracer-java/README.md

 There are two options for transport protocols:

 - [Protocol Buffers](https://developers.google.com/protocol-buffers/) over [GRPC](https://grpc.io/) - The recommended, default, and most performant solution.
-- \[ EXPERIMENTAL \] [Protocol Buffers](https://developers.google.com/protocol-buffers/) over HTTP using [OkHttp](http://square.github.io/okhttp/) - New transport protocol supported for use cases where GRPC isn't an option.
+- [Protocol Buffers](https://developers.google.com/protocol-buffers/) over HTTP using [OkHttp](http://square.github.io/okhttp/) - New transport protocol supported for use cases where GRPC isn't an option.
 In order to enable HTTP you will need to configure the LightStep collectors receiving the data to accept HTTP traffic.
 Reach out to LightStep for support in this.

 You can configure the tracer to support HTTP by replacing `com.lightstep.tracer:tracer-grpc` with `com.lightstep.tracer:tracer-okhttp` when including the tracer dependency. i.e.